 You hinted at doing a sequel to The Good Sisters.
-Where will you take the story?
+Where would you take the story?

 – Jimmyo: “I’m excited to do The Good Sisters as a ghost story.
 Once I started figuring out how to make it work and how I want to bring voodoo into it, I’ve got to make this happen.”

 – April: “I think it’s going to be more exciting because as ghosts, we’re going to be more like the monster in the movie.
 Less of a dialogue focus, more of the thing that scares the crap out of people.”

 – Jimmyo: “They’ll actually have little to no dialogue.

 One of the biggest things to freak me out is having supernatural themes in horror movies, which works in The Good Sisters.
 Have you ever experienced any?

 – Jimmyo: “When I was in the Fourth grade, we moved to a place called D’Low, Mississippi.
 Everyone in my family believes that house was haunted.
 There was a lot of strange stuff, like our cat was constantly being put on the hood of our car.
 We couldn’t find a way that our cat was getting out.
 It was a white Persian and if she was going through any place that was dirty, it would show.
 Every night, she was put on the hood of our car.”

 “It was an old house on cinderblocks.
 It was built before The Civil War.
 The place was used as a hospital for the Civil War, so most people died in the house.
 There were a lot of strange things: the sound of people walking down the hall and the door opening.
 There was one night when my Mother went to bed and heard someone run into the bathroom and throw-up violently.
 She thought it was me and when she got there she found nobody, but the toilet lid was open and the window was open.
 I don’t know that it was haunted, but my memory and my family’s memory is that it was.”